xuankimtran/docs-1/pages/katalon-analytics/docs/git-test-project.md

 description:
 ---

 You can create a Git Script Repository in Katalon TestOps.
-By doing so, you can store your Test Scripts in your Git accounts and execute them in Katalon TestOps, because Katalon TestOps upload Test Scripts automatically from a Git Repository.
+Katalon TestOps can then upload Test Scripts automatically from a Git Repository.
+This allows you to store your Test Scripts in your Git accounts and execute them in Katalon TestOps.

 Katalon TestOps allows GitHub integration and Bitbucket integration for Git Repositories.

-Bitbucket is a Git-based source code repository similar to GitHub in terms of functionality.

 In this guide, you will learn to enable GitHub and Bitbucket integration to create a Git Repository.

 > Requirements:
 >
-> You have had a [GitHub](https://github.com) account and/or a [Bitbucket](https://bitbucket.org/product) account.
+> An existing [GitHub](https://github.com) and/or [Bitbucket](https://bitbucket.org/product) account.

 ## Create Git Script Repositories